mtyamane/Secret-Santa/README.md

 ## Instructions
 Find **secretSanta.py** on your computer

-Replace names with people in your Secret Santa (all lowercase)
+Replace name placeholders with names of people in your Secret Santa

 Open Command Prompt (Windows) or Terminal (MacOS) and go to **Secret-Santa** directory
 ```